Lascorbe/LascorbeComPublish/Content/about.md

 title: About
 ---

 Hi!
-I'm Luis Ascorbe, a software developer with over 8 years of experience.
+I'm Luis Ascorbe, a software developer living in Barcelona, with over 8 years of experience on Apple platforms development (iOS/macOS/watchOS/tvOS).
+I quit my job as iOS Lead at Wallapop at the end of 2019.
+After a few months of sabbatical, I'm looking for a new opportunity.
+If your company is hiring ping me!

+On my free time I learn about people and project managment, design, and new things on programming.
+Now I'm exploring SwiftUI and what can be achieved with it.
+I run a small conference called [NSSpain](http://nsspain.com) in Logroño, a small and beautiful city on the countryside of Spain ([nsspain.com](http://nsspain.com))

 You can catch me on Twitter (my DMs are open):